-As is well known, the oscillations of the solar, atmospheric, reactor and accelerator neutrinos can be explained by mixing the several neutrino states with different masses.
-It means that the flavor states of neutrino are the mix, at least, of three massive neutrino states, and vice versa.
-The active neutrino mixing is generally described by the $3\times3$ Pontecorvo--Maki--Nakagawa--Sakata matrix $U_{PMNS}\equiv U=V\times P$, which enters the relation $\psi_{\alpha L}=U_{\alpha i}\psi_{iL}$, where $\psi_{\alpha L}$ and $\psi_{iL}$ are the left chiral flavor and massive neutrino fields, respectively, with $\alpha=\{e,\mu,\tau\}$ and $i=\{1,2,3\}$, and summation over repeated indices is implied.
-The matrix $V$ can be written in the standard parametrization [1] as
+As is well known, the oscillations of the solar, atmospheric, reactor and accelerator neutrinos can be explained by mixing of neutrino states with different masses.
+It means that the flavor states of neutrino are mixtures, at least, of three neutrino mass states, and vice versa.
+The active neutrinos mixing is generally described by the $3\times3$ Pontecorvo--Maki--Nakagawa--Sakata matrix $U_{PMNS}\equiv U=V\times P$ with the relations $\psi_{\alpha L}=U_{\alpha i}\psi_{iL}$, where $\psi_{\alpha L}$ and $\psi_{iL}$ are the left chiral flavor and mass neutrino states, respectively, with $\alpha=\{e,\mu,\tau\}$ and $i=\{1,2,3\}$, and summation over repeated indices is implied.
+The matrix $V$ can be written in the standard parametrization \cite{1} as